Internet DRAFT - draft-smiler-mpls-tp-linear-protection-mib

 sensitivity/vulnerability:

 SNMP versions prior to SNMPv3 did not include adequate security.
+Even

-Even if the network itself is secure (for example by using IPsec),
+if the network itself is secure (for example by using IPsec), even

-in this MIB module.
+MIB module.

 It is RECOMMENDED that implementers consider the security features as